ankursoni/aws-eks-boilerplate/README.md

 curl http://localhost:8080/redis
 This is a demo text from redis!

-# stop and remove helm chart and namespace
+# if you want to stop and remove helm chart and namespace
 helm uninstall eks-demo-app -n eks-demo kubectl delete namespace eks-demo
 ```